 KKS is a member of the Council of Danish Artists and Women’s Council Denmark.

 The KKS archive

-The Archive for KKS, “KKS-arkivet”, is a part of the Danish cultural heritage.
-The records are mostly well preserved, but some are naturally fragile.
-The board of KKS has made an agreement with The Danish Royal Library to transfer the archive there, to be preserved for posterity.
+The KKS Archive is part of Denmark’s cultural heritage.
+On the whole, the records in the archive are well preserved, but the oldest of them are inevitably fragile.
+The KKS board has entered into an agreement with the Royal Danish Library, which involves transferring the archive to the library to be conserved for posterity.

 There is a separate section of the KKS Archive: ‘Arkivet for Kunstnernes Statsunderstøttede Croquisskole’ (The Archive of the Artists’ State-Subsidised Sketching School).
 Founded in 1918, the school was the brainchild of Anne Marie Carl-Nielsen and the painter Marie Henriques of the KKS, together with several other artist organisations.
 It was well attended, but funding was a struggle, and in 1994 the school had to close.

 The registration of the records in the archive led to the creation of an online, searchable database of records from 1916 onwards.
 The database has its platform on the KKS website.